Cultures as networks of cultural traits: A unifying framework for measuring culture and cultural distances: World Values Survey

-For ease of discussion, let's focus on the four quadrants of Figure \ref{fig:map6} separately.
+For ease of discussion, let us focus on the four quadrants of Figure \ref{fig:map6} separately.
 Quadrant 1, to the top-left, is the \emph{Survival-Materialist} quadrant.
 It includes a subset of African/Islamic countries and a subset of Orthodox countries, plus India, that lies close to the left of the axis of the first component (e.g. high \texttt{importance of God}, low \texttt{trust}, little \texttt{voice}).
+Tunisia and Iraq show the highest average value of \texttt{M} and \texttt{H}, respectively (with an average \texttt{M} equal to 1.73 for Tunisia and an average \texttt{H} equal to 2.255 for Iraq, in Table \ref{tab:descriptives}), while the average value of \texttt{G} is equal to 9.865 for Yemen, and that of \texttt{V} is equal to 2.857 for Azerbaijan, the highest and lowest, respectively, in Table \ref{tab:descriptives}.
 Quadrant 2, to the top-right, is the \emph{Self-Expression-Materialist} quadrant.
 It includes all Confucian countries and Estonia, Ukraine and Russia, and Slovenia.
 This latter country lies close to the right side of the axis of the first component (e.g. tolerance for \texttt{homosexuality} and \texttt{abortion}, low \texttt{respect for authority}, high relevance of \texttt{independence}).
-Ukraine and Russia, instead, stand out to the top of the second component axis (e.g. extreme \texttt{materialism} and low level of \texttt{happiness}).
+Ukraine and Russia, instead, stand out at the top of the second component axis (e.g. extreme \texttt{materialism} and low level of \texttt{happiness}).
 Quadrant 3, to the bottom-left, is the \emph{Survival-Post-materialist} quadrant.
-It includes the remaining African/Islamic countries (but South Africa), a subset of South Asian countries, and a subset of Latin American countries with a high level of \texttt{happiness} and counterbalancing tendencies to preserve traditional values, on one side, and to be attracted by \texttt{Post-materialist} values.
+It includes the remaining African/Islamic countries (but South Africa), a subset of South Asian countries, and a subset of Latin American countries with a high level of \texttt{happiness} (indeed Mexico has the lowest average value of \texttt{H}, equal to 1.387) and, on the one hand, counterbalancing tendencies to preserve traditional values and, on the other, to be attracted by \texttt{post-materialist} values.
 Quadrant 4, to the bottom-right, is the \emph{Self-Expression-Post-materialist} quadrant.
 It includes European countries, both catholic and protestant, the disjoint of the previous subset of Latin American countries and Australia, New Zealand and the US.
-Sweden is at the edges of the quadrant (e.g. tolerance for \texttt{homosexuality} and \texttt{abortion}, low relevance of the \texttt{respect for authority} as an individual value, high relevance of \texttt{independence}, \texttt{Post-materialism} and a fair level of \texttt{happiness}).
+Sweden is at the edges of the quadrant (e.g. tolerance for \texttt{homosexuality} (average \texttt{O} equal to 8.47) and \texttt{abortion} (average \texttt{A} equal to 7.997), low relevance of the \texttt{respect for authority} as an individual value, high relevance of \texttt{independence}, \texttt{post-materialism} and a fair level of \texttt{happiness}).
 Finally, Cyprus is the pivot country, being positioned right a the intercept of the two orthogonal axes.
 Country groups tend to cluster, with some degree of overlap and some spreading over different quadrants.